lacker/coinkit/README.md

 # Create databases
 # This expects your postgres setup to allow a login with your username
-# and the password "test".
+# and the password "test", and for your user to have createdb permissions.
 # If you get an authentication failure you will have to set that up yourself.
 ./create-databases.sh